 Headings

-There are six levels of heading with level one having one pound sign #, level two having two #, and so on.
+There are six levels of heading with level one having one pound sign #

 # This is Heading 1